How to Change File System without Losing Data

 • Now execute Convert H: /FS: NTFS and press Enter

-• Finally, you can make sure of file system is weather changed or not by checking properties of that drive
+• Finally, you can make sure of file system is weather-changed or not by checking the properties of that drive

-However, above-mentioned methods are safe in converting existing file system to other.
-But, still there are chances of losing data while performing this process.
-In case if you provide wrong command and execute it then it results in loss of data.
-Similarly, if you also lost data and wishing recovering them then use Remo Recover Windows application.
-This tool proficiently recovers lost or deleted data from partition while converting existing file system to other.
-In addition, this is extreme tool to perform deleted NTFS partition recovery on Windows 10, Windows 8, Windows 7, Windows Vista including Windows XP, Windows 2003 and 2008.
+However, the above-mentioned methods are safe for converting existing file systems to others.
+But, still, there are chances of losing data while performing this process.
+In case you provide the wrong command and execute it then it results in a loss of data.
+Similarly, if you also lost data and wish to recover them then use the Remo Recover Windows application.
+This tool proficiently recovers lost or deleted data from the partition while converting the existing file system to another.
+In addition, this is an extreme tool to perform deleted NTFS partition recovery on Windows 10, Windows 8, Windows 7, Windows Vista including Windows XP, Windows 2003, and 2008.